 This is an article written by Nell Bernstein after interviewing me.
 She writes as if she were using my voice.
 This is a story about LOVE and HOPE and raising a strong child with truth, dignity and integrity.
-No matter what obstacles or challenges you face, you ARE strong enough to push through and follow your dreams.
+It is a culturally based story specifically centered on being Vietnamese and the silence that often defines our community.
+This point has been completely lost in this article and over time by the hijacking of my life story by others for political purposes I do not support.
+The main message is: No matter what obstacles or challenges you face, you ARE strong enough to push through and follow your dreams.

 Note: The issue of abortion in this article is IRRELEVANT and was never discussed.
 All claims and facts to the contrary are completely fabricated without my consent.
 (Ironic).
-I support women’s reproductive freedom.
+My daughter and I are PRO-CHOICE.
+We support reproductive freedom.
+Any attempts to argue otherwise have been done so without our consent.

 Written by Nell Bernstein